First Brands Group

-First Brands Group is an American auto parts company, owned by its CEO, Patrick James.
+First Brands Group is an American auto parts company based in Cleveland, Ohio.
+It owns brands such as Trico, FRAM, Raybestos, and Autolite.
+First Brands Group generated revenues of more than $5 billion in 2024 from manufacturing and distributing automotive products, primarily into aftermarket retail channels.

+First Brands was founded by an Indian-American businessman Patrick James who is also the owner of the company.

+History

+2013–2025: Early years, acquisitions, and growth

-The company was founded in 2013 in Ohio by James as Crowne Group, and was rebranded as First Brands Group in 2020.
+First Brands Group was founded in 2013 in Ohio by James as Crowne Group, and was rebranded as First Brands Group in 2020.
 James bought Trico, a manufacturer of windshield wipers and, using debt, acquired numerous auto parts manufacturers, some 24 in total according to the company website.
 In August 2020, they acquired brakes manufacturer Raybestos.
 They own filters maker FRAM, and the Autolite brand of spark plugs and ignition wire sets.